bgun/gitchat/Joshelyn.md

 > Ben: Also we should talk about conventions sometime - I remembered your "interesting fact" about Comic-Con.
 I help direct a science fiction convention in Atlanta (now in its 7th year), so I'm familiar with the territory.
 They're a lot of fun. :D

->Joshelyn: Thanks Ben!
+> Joshelyn: Thanks Ben!
 You and the rest of the TAs are super helpful and patient :octocat: That's so cool about the Sci-fic convention!
 I wanted to expand my trips to see conventions like San Diego Con, Katsucon and MagFest.
 What's the name of the convention you helped direct?

+> Ben: [JordanCon](http://jordancon.org).
+It's coming up in two weeks and I still have a lot of work to do - aah!